sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 ###### *Figure 9: GDP Per Capita, PPP (current international $), per Country, 3 countries*

 ### Plotting a boxplot
 Boxplots are key when it comes to descriptive statistics.
-They provide information about the locality, spread and skewness groups of numerical data through their quartiles.
+They provide information about the locality, spread, and skewness of groups of numerical data through their quartiles.
 We'll be using boxplots & similar visualizations a lot in this series.

-Let us use the `iris` dataset in order to exemplify.
-We can plot multiple boxplots in a single figure in order to compare side by side.
-We can leverage the `Species` column in order to compare:
+Let us use the `iris` dataset to exemplify.
+We can plot multiple boxplots in a single figure to compare them side by side.
+We can leverage the `Species` column to compare:

 ##### **Code**
 ```R